 Job Interview Tip #6

 State realistic goals for the Program.
 Don’t promise Championships.
 Promise improved play through better fundamentals, solid teaching and your style of play.
-This should be your philosophy and is the backbone of all that will win you the job.
+This should be your own Coaching Philosophy and is the backbone of all that will win you the job.

 Job Interview Tip #7

 Be careful on the question, “What is your biggest weakness?”
 You have some, but pick one that can be made into a positive.
 Example: “Sometime I tend to work too long because I go until I solve the problem.”
 Or, “Sometimes I’m not satisfied with progress and keep seeking better results.”

 A written outline of your philosophy or proposed program is nice, but don’t hand it out until the end or interviewers may read it instead of listening to you.
 You want to sell yourself and you need everyone’s attention.
 An outline given out later will be a reminder of your presentation after you are finished and gone.

 The two most important qualities to have are experience & success.
 Without them, you will have a tough time beating out those who do.
 Present your philosophy and your plan for success, then sell it.
 You have experience, even if it’s limited.
 Maybe you worked under a great coach or played for a great coach.
 Use that to your advantage.
 You may not have won many games, but you haven’t lost too many either.
 This can be a positive.